+I always dreamed of spending Christmas in Vienna.
 Its the most magical time of the year and if there’s anywhere to be during the month of December for that Christmas spirit you’ve seen in the movies, it is knee-deep in glühwein at the German Christmas markets.
 This year I made my way to Austria to experience all that Vienna has to offer through the month of December when the entire city comes to life in a stream of Christmas lights, nativity displays, Christmas markets and of course, the smell of Christmas trees, hot wine and roasted chestnuts fills the air.
-If you find yourself in Vienna for Christmas, these are the 20 things you must do to make the most of the festive spirit!

 1. Visit Hofburg Palace